-Koh Wee Seng Chay Yue Kai Roy Yeo Kan Kiang Disclosure applicable to the appointment of Director only.
-Any prior experience as a director of an issuer listed on the Exchange?
-This relates to re-appointment of Director.
-This relates to re-appointment of Director.
-This relates to re-appointment of Director.
+Name of Directors Periakaruppan Aravindan Yeo Wee Kiong Pan Pei Say (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No No Any prior experience as a director of an issuer listed on the Exchange?
+This relates to reappointment of Director.
+This relates to reappointment of Director.
+This relates to reappointment of Director.
 If yes, please provide details of prior experience.
-N/A N/A N/A If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
-N/A N/A N/A Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable) N/A N/A N/A
+N.A.
+N.A.
+N.A.
+If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
+N.A.
+N.A.
+N.A.
+Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
+N.A.
+N.A.
+N.A.